We were very pleased to have the opportunity to ask an expert about twin

 You may also want to visit our interactive Ask A Mom page where you can get helpful advice and support from other moms pregnant with twins and even those who already have them.

-Additionally, you can type your question in the box below for a quick response from an actual medical doctor.
+Additionally, you can type your question in the chat box for a quick response from an actual medical doctor.

 The average gestational age at delivery of twins is 36 weeks.
 However,

 some women with go into labor or break their bag of water much earlier

 than this gestational age when they are carrying twins.
 The following